palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI_Dongle.md

 That's it!
 As long as `wine` is installed normally the script should take care of any issues you may have when uploading.

-5. Download the [OpenBCI_Radios](https://github.com/OpenBCI/OpenBCI_Radios) repo from our github.
+5. Download the [OpenBCI_Radios 2.0.0 Firmware](https://github.com/OpenBCI/OpenBCI_Radios/tree/2.0.0) repo from our github.
 You may also clone the repo into your libraries folder cited after step 6.
+(Once 2.0.0 is merged with master this will link to master instead of a branch)

 6. Unzip the folder, and if it is named OpenBCI_Radios-master, rename it to just OpenBCI_Radios.